Goodbye Albany, Hello Syracuse!

 like.
 Helena treated me to a chocolate-banana-peanut butter shake

-named the Ken Saro Wiwa, which half of my decision was based on the
+Ken Saro Wiwa, which half of my decision was based on the

 fun pronunciation of the name, it was a delicious choice!
 It turns out that he is a Nigerian writer, television producer, and environmental activist, among other things, interesting, some concerns I can really appreciate!
 Jason